 This is why founders who have experienced a pain point very directly, or have direct industry experience, have a distinct advantage when pitching – it’s just much more likely that they’ve thought through all aspects of a problem (and many have done so, literally for years before starting their company).

-But all founders can continue to improve their clarity of thought with enough work and repetition (see “Thinking of your fundraising as a process” for the concept of iterating on a pitch MVP)
+But all founders can continue to improve their clarity of thought with enough work and repetition (see “Thinking of your fundraising as a product launch” for the concept of iterating on a pitch MVP)

 Interestingly, fundraising both requires and often helps generate clarity of thought.
 I have seen founders develop through the forcing function of fundraising a much clearer sense of their priorities and objectives, which benefited the business much beyond just securing financing.